 Liquid: oil and water.

-Heat oil in a pan, once hot add fennel seeds, cumin, star anise, cardamom, cloves and cassia.
-Saute for few seconds until aromatic.
+Heat oil in a pan, once oil is hot, add whole garam masala - fennel seeds, cumin, star anise, cardamom, cloves and cassia.
+Saute for a few seconds until aromatic.

 Now add onion, ginger, garlic, cashews and cook until onions turn soft.